zaxarias/Arduino-Ethernet-Sensor/README.md

 **DHT11 is a digital Humidity-Temperature Sensor**

-*DHT11 uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin*
+*DHT11 uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin.*

 **Connect the DHT11 Sensor to an Arduino Uno Board**